openscopeproject/InteractiveHtmlBom/DATAFORMAT.md

       // Present only if type is "th".
       // One of "circle", "oblong".
       "drillshape": drillshape,
+      // Present only if type is "th".
+In case of circle shape x is diameter, y is ignored.
+      "drillsize": [x, y],
       // Optional attribute.
       "offset": [x, y],
       // Optional net name